 For more information on these courses, visit the Women's, Gender, and Sexuality Studies website.

 Lavender Lounge / Lactation Space

 The Lavender Lounge and Lactation Space

 This recently updated space provides a private, comfortable place to feed a child or use a breast pump.
-It's also available for meetings, interviews, and as a casual lounge area when not otherwise in use.
+It's also available for meditation, prayer, quiet contemplation, meetings, interviews, cat nap and as a casual lounge area when not otherwise in use.
 If you need to reserve it for a particular time, you may do so using our online reservation form or contact us directly.
 You're also welcome to walk in at any time.
-Check this calendar if you want to know when the room is available.

 We think it's important that student parents have the resources they need to succeed, which is why we provide both this lactation station and Rosario's Place.
 Please don't hesitate to get in touch!